 7-day free trial, Paid: $10 (Rs 899)

-Those are some of the best macOS window management apps you can use on your Mac computers to manage multiple windows in a more effective and efficient manner.
+Those are some of the best macOS window management apps you can use on your Mac computers to manage multiple windows more effectively and efficiently.

-But before you proceed with these window managers, do remember that these are basically applications that offer you better window management functionality, and in no way do they extend the functionality of the system’s Quartz Compositor component.
+But before you proceed with these window managers, remember that these are basically applications that offer you better window management functionality.
+In no way do they extend the functionality of the system’s Quartz Compositor component.
 So, if what you want is a solution that (kind of) replaces Quartz and offers you slightly more freedom over managing windows on your Mac — kind of like Linux — Amethyst and chunkwm (now Yabai) are two popular options you should check out.

-Having said that, if you only need a way to properly manage windows on your Mac desktop, you can put to use our listed apps/software to get a whole lot more done and have a tidy and organized desktop that provides a streamlined working environment.
+Having said that, if you only need a way to manage windows on your Mac desktop properly, you can put to use our listed apps/software to get a whole lot more done and have a tidy and organized desktop that provides a streamlined working environment.